-Amoy Street Food Centre is popular with office workers because there are many commercial buildings in the area.
-So if you don’t want to try affordable Michelin street food, make sure to go during off-peak hours.
+Amoy Street Food Centre is popular with office workers because there are many commercial buildings.
+So if you don’t want to try affordable Michelin street food, go during off-peak hours.

 Best days to go: Tuesdays and Wednesdays

-Michelin street food to try at Amoy Street Food Centre
+Michelin street hawker to try at Amoy Street Food Centre

 - Ah Ter Teochew Fishball Noodles (#01-14; Hours: 7:00 am – 8:00 pm) – choose from eight types of noodles in either a small, medium or large bowl.